Currently, there are 7 functions associated with the sample

 access = access, # define access road network

-buff_inner = 50, # inner buffer - no samples within this distance from road
+buff_inner = 50, # inner buffer - no sample units within this distance from road

-buff_outer = 200) # outer buffer - no samples further than this distance from road
+) # outer buffer - no sample units further than this distance from road

 #> Simple feature collection with 100 features and 0 fields